 For the 17,000 residents of Conway, these “historic” weather events are, sadly, becoming the new normal.
 Occurring more frequently — and with greater intensity — the floods are permanently altering the way of life in Conway and surrounding communities.
-Even before Florence hit the region, devastating floods in 2015 and 2016 resulted in nearly $1.2 billion in damage to city property alone.
+Even before Florence hit the region, devastating floods in 2015 and 2016 resulted in more than $1 million in damage to city property alone.

 In 2016, OSI joined the Upper Waccamaw Task Force, a collaboration of conservation organizations and local government looking for a natural solution to the flooding problem.
 The Task Force — which is administered by Winyah Rivers Foundation and includes the US Fish and Wildlife Service, the City of Conway, Horry County, and several conservation groups — identified land conservation as one of the most effective long-term solutions to help absorb water during and after extreme rain events.

 After the Task Force identified a floodplain forest along a section of the Waccamaw River and within Conway’s city limits, OSI’s Maria Whitehead, Senior Project Manager, helped locate a key, 152-acre parcel critical to providing flood relief to Conway.